Axhutoxh/javascript/study/README.md

   2. Abstract Syntax tree: It is a hierarchical tree like structure of program representation which allows interpreter to understand the program.
 This AST is initially goes to the Interpreter.
   3. Interpreter: It lets the AST to get converted into Byte code.
 In V8 engine, this process is known as Ignition but when some code gets repeated again and again.
   4. Profiler: It will check for the repeating code that can be optimized.
 As soon as, it gets the repeating code, it basically moves the code into compiler.
   5. Compiler: It spits out the most optimized byte code.
+In V8 Engine, This compiler is called as TurboFan.
+This process gets repeated again and again which means that JavaScript Engine’s speed gets improved since profiler and compiler will be producing and updating the optimized byte code